Daimon: Categories

 incorporeal, pure actuality, energeia ... identical to its performance: ‘thinking of thinking’, noesis noeseos is the most blessed existence, the highest origin of everything.
 ‘This is the god.
 On such a principle heaven depends, and the cosmos.’

 In the monotheism of the mind, philosophical speculation has reached an end-point. ...
 In Plato there is an incipient tendency toward the apotheosis of nous. ...
 He needs a closeness and availability of the divine that is offered neither by the stars nor by metaphysical principles.
 Here a name emerged to fill the gap, a name which had always designated the incomprehensible yet present activity of a higher power, daimon.

-Daemons scarcely figure in Greek mythology or Greek art: they are felt, but their unseen presence can only be presumed,.
-The exception is the agathodaemon, honored in ceremonial wine-drinking --especially at the sanctuary of Dionysus-- and represented in iconography by the chthonic serpent.
+Daemons scarcely figure in Greek mythology or Greek art; the exception is the agathodaemon, honored in ceremonial wine-drinking - especially at the sanctuary of Dionysus - and represented in art as a serpent.

 Burkert suggests that, for Plato, theology rests on two Forms: the Good and the Simple; which "Xenocrates unequivocally called the unity god" in sharp contrast to the poet's gods of epic and tragedy.
 Although much like the deities, these figures were not always depicted without considerable moral ambiguity:

 Indeed, Xenocrates ... explicitly understood daemones as ranged along a scale from good to bad. ...
 [Plutarch] speaks of ‘great and strong beings in the atmosphere, malevolent and morose, who rejoice in [unlucky days, religious festivals involving violence against the self, etc.], and after gaining them as their lot, they turn to nothing worse.’ ...
 Quite when the point was first made remains unanswerable.
 Much the same thought as [Plato's] is to be found in a late Hellenistic composition, the Pythagorean Commentaries, which draws on older popular representations: ‘The whole air is full of souls.
 We call them daemones and heroes, and it is they who send dreams, signs and illnesses to men; and not only men, but also to sheep and other domestic animals.
 It is towards these daemones that we direct purifications and apotropaic rites, all kinds of divination, the art of reading chance utterances, and so on.’ ...
 This account differs from that of the early Academy in reaching back to the other, Archaic, view of daemones as souls, and thus anticipates the views of Plutarch and Apuleius in the Principate ...
 It clearly implies that daemones can cause illness to livestock: this traditional dominated view has now reached the intellectuals.

 In the Archaic or early Classical period, the daimon had been democratized and internalized for each person, whom it served to guide, motivate, and inspire, as one possessed of such good spirits.
 Similarly, the first-century Roman imperial cult began by venerating the genius or numen of Augustus, a distinction that blurred in time.